MuharomRahZ/linear-regression-inventory-optimisation/README.md

-# Inventory Optimisation Machine Learning Model (Linear Regression Method)
+# Inventory Optimisation Machine Learning Model (Linear Regression Method) - [ON GOING]
 An exercise to make machine learning model about inventory optimisation with linear regression method.
 The purpose of this machine learning model is to predict factor & optimize inventory in a coffee shop (capstone project).